rmorillo24/balena_uuid_osversion_vpn/README.md

-# balena_uuid_osversion_vpn
+# Scripts for devices affected by balena's VPN sunsetting
+There are two scripts in this project to get:
+- The endpoint configured in every active device
+- The deactivated devices which last os_version resported is affected

+## Requirements
+- Requires the CLI installed
+- Log-in to the CLI with a user that can use the API key generated and used in the script
+- Install SSH keys to enable CLI access using this instructions: https://docs.balena.io/learn/manage/ssh-access/#add-an-ssh-key-to-balenacloud
+- Check https://blog.balena.io/sunsetting-vpn-balenacloud-and-introducing-cloudlink/ for the explanation of the situation and OS versions affected
+-
+## get_all_os_versions_and_vpn.py
-Script to ssh into the devices and retrieve the VPN endpoint that is configured
+Script to ssh into every active the devices and retrieve the VPN endpoint that is configured.
+Obviously, this will only work for devices that are online, so if you are unsure, please execute this script regularly

 The steps performed by the script are: